SAP/spartacus-docs/_pages/dev/extending-checkout.md

 **Note:** Since Spartacus 2.1, the guards have been unified to use the `CheckoutStepsSetGuard`.
 In previous versions, Spartacus depended on the `ShippingAddressSetGuard`, `DeliveryModeSetGuard`, and`PaymentDetailsSetGuard`.

-The following is an example on how you can extend the `CheckoutStepsSetGuard` in order to change the behavior in terms of what the function (or functions) will return.
+The following is an example on how you can extend the `CheckoutStepsSetGuard` to change the behavior in terms of what the function (or functions) will return.

 ```typescript
 @Injectable({